Tyson-core/pokeapp-react/README.md

 ## PokeApp
 In this app you can find a Pokemon, see her stats and many other things!

+First you need install NPM with this command

+### `npm install`

-For run this app you can use:
+You can use this command for run this app

 ### `npm start`